MisterJody/mcp-webresearch/README.md

 For the best results, if you choose not to use the `agentic-research` prompt when doing your research, it may be helpful to suggest high-quality sources for Claude to use when researching general topics.
 For example, you could prompt `news today from reuters or AP` instead of `news today`.

-## Problems
+## Debugging

-This is very much pre-alpha code.
-And it is also AIGC, so expect bugs.

-If you run into issues, it may be helpful to check Claude Desktop's MCP logs:
+If you run into issues, check Claude Desktop's MCP logs:
 ```bash
 tail -n 20 -f ~/Library/Logs/Claude/mcp*.log
 ```